 There are many types of reverbs that try to emulate the characteristics of different rooms and ambiances.
 In this tutorial, I will talk about digital emulations of reverbs (i.e. plugins), but the concepts apply to hardware reverbs too.
 Reverbs in nature are formed by the bouncing of a sound to a room’s walls (and/or obstacles) coming back to our ears.

 REVERBS UNIT PARAMETERS

-Depending on the plugin you are using, remember that you can find all or part of the following parameters.
+Depending on the plugin you are using you can find all or part of the following parameters.

 Dry/Wet — We identify the dry sound as the original sound without any reverb.
-We recognise the wet sound as the reverb sound.
-These parameters are expressed in percentages and indicate how much wet sound we want to apply to the dry sound.
+We recognize the wet sound as the reverb sound.
+These parameters are expressed in percentages and indicate how much of the wet sound we want to apply to the dry sound.
 Usually, we use sends to apply reverse so this parameter should be set to 100% wet.

-Early Reflections — These are the first group of reflections that hit the wall and returns to our ears.
+Early Reflections — These are the first group of reflections that hit the wall and return to our ears.
 Usually, these are more audible.

 Pre Delay — This is the time that elapses between the original dry sound and the first early reflection.

-Use the pre-delay to give your instruments a bit of extra intelligibility by leaving some space between the original sound and its reverb.
+Use the pre-delay to give your instruments a bit of extra intelligibility.

 Room size — This indicates the dimension of the room.
 The bigger the room, the longer the decay.